Support & Treatment

 • Find additional mental health supports.

-I am worried about my mental health but have never been diagnosed with a mental health disorder.
-Am I at risk of developing a mental health disorder because of stress from the COVID-19 pandemic?
+I am worried about my mental health but have never had significant mental health problems.
+Am I at risk of developing a mental health disorder because of stress from a disaster?

 Learn more about each of these common behavioral health concerns, and review a list of common symptoms.